mariatesttalvik/monitoring/labs/lab_02/lab1/monitoring-lab-manual-part1.md

-# 🚀 Monitoring Lab Manual - Part 1: Manual Setup Guide
+# 🚀 Part 1: Basic Manual Setup

 ## 🔍 What is this lab about?